SortableJS/Sortable/README.md

 	chosenClass: "sortable-chosen",  // Class name for the chosen item
 	dragClass: "sortable-drag",  // Class name for the dragging item
 	dataIdAttr: 'data-id',

+	swapThreshold: 1, // Threshold of the swap zone
+	invertSwap: false, // Will always use inverted swap zone if set to true
+	invertedSwapThreshold: 1, // Threshold of the inverted swap zone (will be set to swapThreshold value by default)
+	direction: 'horizontal', // Direction of Sortable (will be detected automatically if not given)

 	forceFallback: false,  // ignore the HTML5 DnD behaviour and force the fallback to kick in